HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/custom-steps.md

 From `behave` we can get the behave decorators - `given`, `when`, or `then`.
 For this Step we also need some helper functions from the Voight Kampff module.

-Like any Python script, you can import other packages from Mycroft or externally as needed.
+Like any Python script, you can import other packages from Chatterbox or externally as needed.

 ### Voight Kampff Tools